Sayoung1984/lococlu/README.md

 ## Known issue
 * If user manager not on mgrlist, dskbill script will fall into infinite running loop
+* When next mount level image existing, root workspace image creating will be skipped.

 ## Current Version
-## v0.3.2
+## v0.3.1a
-* Bugfix:   Fixed issue of when next mount level image existing, root workspace image creating was skipped.
+* Roll back from 0.3.2 as the "root image mount" bugfix needs further tests
 ### v0.3.1
 * Added IO status sensor into noderep and lccmain "switch node" mechanism
 ### v0.3